-In practice, physicians should support patients in whatever stage they are at with respect to their OUD.
+In practice, physicians should support patients at all stages with respect to their OUD.
 If patients are not currently seeking OAT, the physician can still use a harm reduction approach and minimize the risks associated with their patient's opioid use.
 This can include educating their patient on preventing opioid overdose, prescribing them naloxone, or referring them to a needle distribution program to obtain sterile supplies.